shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 |When four values are specified, the styles apply to the top, right, bottom, and left in that order (clockwise).|

 - Inset border-style
+  Displays a border that makes the element appear embedded.
+It is the opposite of outset.
+When applied to a table cell with border-collapse set to collapsed, this value behaves like groove.
   ![image](https://user-images.githubusercontent.com/125631878/229372397-8d2b7ace-739c-4ea6-a5a3-30b1c1291a0f.png)

   ![image](https://user-images.githubusercontent.com/125631878/229370126-113382c6-3656-4804-9140-057b70c01504.png)